Cherry blossom: Impacts of climate change

 The flowering time of cherry trees is thought to be affected by global warming and the heat island effect of urbanization.
 According to the record of full bloom dates of Prunus jamasakura (Yamazakura) in Kyoto, Japan, which has been recorded for about 1200 years, the time of full bloom was relatively stable from 812 to the 1800s.
 After that, the time of full color rapidly became earlier, and in 2021, the earliest full bloom date in 1200 years was recorded.
 The average peak bloom day in the 1850s was around April 17, but by the 2020s, it was April 5; the average temperature rose by about 3.4 C-change during this time.
 According to the record of full bloom dates of the Yoshino cherry in the Tidal Basin in Washington, D.C., the bloom date was April 5 in 1921, but it was March 31 in 2021.
 These records are consistent with the history of rapid increases in global mean temperature since the mid-1800s.

 Japanese cherry trees grown in the Southern Hemisphere bloom at a different time of the year.
 For example, in Australia, while the trees in the Cowra Japanese Garden bloom in late September to mid-October, the Sydney cherry blossom festival is in late August.

 There's an escalating concern of climate change as it poses a threat to sakura cultivars, given that they are highly susceptible to shifts in temperature and weather fluctuations.
-The changes, driven by climate change including warmer temperatures and earlier starts to springtime, may disrupt the timing of their blooms and potentially lead to reduced flowering and cultural significance.
+The changes, driven by climate change including warmer temperatures earlier in the springtime, may disrupt the timing of their blooms and potentially lead to reduced flowering and impact cultural significance.

-In 2023, it has been observed in China that cherry blossoms have reached their peak bloom weeks earlier than they previously had a few decades ago.
-Similarly, data from Kyoto, Japan, and Washington, D.C., United States, also indicated that blooming periods are occurring earlier in those locations as well.
+In 2023, in China that cherry blossoms have been observed to reach peak bloom weeks earlier than previously, a few decades ago.
+Similarly, data from Kyoto, Japan, and Washington, D.C., United States, also indicated that blooming periods are occurring earlier in those locations.

 Although precise forecasting is generally challenging, AI predictions from Japan Meteorological Agency, have suggested that without substantial efforts to rein in climate change, the Somei-Yoshino cherry tree variety could face significant challenges and even the risk of disappearing entirely from certain parts of Japan, including Miyazaki, Nagasaki, and Kagoshima prefectures in the Kyushu region by 2100.